aws-neuron/aws-neuron-parallelcluster-samples/examples/jobs/neuronx-nemo-megatron-gpt-job.md

 # Launch a GPT-3 pretraining job using neuronx-nemo-megatron

-This tutorial explains how to run GPT-3 pretraining jobs with AWS EC2 trn1.32xl instances using [neuronx-nemo-megatron](https://github.com/aws-neuron/aws-neuron) and [AWS ParallelCluster](https://aws.amazon.com/hpc/parallelcluster/).
+This tutorial explains how to run GPT-3 pretraining jobs with AWS EC2 trn1.32xl instances using [neuronx-nemo-megatron](https://github.com/aws-neuron/neuronx-nemo-megatron) and [AWS ParallelCluster](https://aws.amazon.com/hpc/parallelcluster/).

 neuronx-nemo-megatron (also known as "AWS Neuron Reference for NeMo Megatron") includes modified versions of the open-source packages [NeMo](https://github.com/NVIDIA/NeMo) and [Apex](https://github.com/NVIDIA/apex) that have been adapted for use with AWS Neuron and AWS EC2 Trn1 instances. neuronx-nemo-megatron allows for pretraining models with hundreds of billions of parameters across thousands of Trainium accelerators, and enables advanced training capabilities such as 3D parallelism, sequence parallelism, and activation checkpointing.

 ## Prerequisites
 Before proceeding with this tutorial, please follow [these instructions](https://github.com/aws-neuron/aws-neuron-parallelcluster-samples#train-a-model-on-aws-trn1-parallelcluster) to create a ParallelCluster consisting of 1 or more trn1.32xl or trn1n.32xl nodes.
 ParallelCluster automates the creation of trn1 clusters, and provides the SLURM job management system for scheduling and managing distributed training jobs.
+Please note that the home directory on your ParallelCluster head node will be shared with all of the worker nodes via NFS.

 ## Install neuronx-nemo-megatron